 Why Dragons for Breakfast?
 You’ll have to read the book for the answer, which is not as obvious as it first seems!

-Dragons for Breakfast is out on 1st March 2013 at the introductory price of £4.95, plus £1.50 postage and packing in the UK, or £2.50 postage and packing worldwide.
+Dragons for Breakfast is out now at the introductory price of £4.95, plus £1.50 postage and packing in the UK, or £2.50 postage and packing worldwide.

 ALL profits will be donated to the 'Forget-me-not' childrens hospice.